 We represent 10 states: Illinois, Indiana, Iowa, Michigan, Minnesota, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.

-Mr. Chu is an experienced Professional Wetland Scientist/Senior Ecologist, with over eighteen years of experience managing and completing complex ecological-related projects for both public and private sector clients in energy (oil & gas/renewable), transportation (rail and highway), Federal, and commercial/residential development.
-My areas of expertise consist of wetland delineations, wetland mitigation design, wetland and native restoration monitoring, habitat and tree surveys, floristic quality assessments, rare, threatened and endangered species surveys, environmental permitting and planning, Clean Water Act Section 404/401, Rivers & Harbors Act of 1899, Endangered Species Act, NEPA/FERC environmental documentation, and proposal preparation.
-I have worked on projects in over 22 states and can serve in a multitude of project roles from task/technical lead, field coordinator, field quality manager, senior technical reviewer, business development team, to project manager.
+Mr. Chu is an experienced Senior Professional Wetland Scientist/Principal Ecologist, with over twenty years of experience managing and completing complex ecological-related projects for both public and private sector clients in energy (oil & gas/renewable), transportation (rail and highway), Federal, and commercial/residential development.
+My areas of expertise consist of wetland delineations, wetland mitigation design, wetland and native restoration monitoring, habitat and tree surveys, floristic quality assessments, rare, threatened and endangered species surveys, environmental permitting and planning, Clean Water Act Section 404/401/408, Rivers & Harbors Act of 1899, Endangered Species Act, NEPA/FERC environmental documentation, and proposal preparation.
+He has worked on projects in over 23 states and can serve in a multitude of project roles from task/technical lead, field coordinator, field quality manager, senior technical reviewer, business development team, to project manager.